-- Calling all budding vets and vet nurses 9 October 2018 Aspiring vets and vet nurses will have the opportunity to explore and experience life as a student and find out what it’s like to work in veterinary medicine at the Bristol Veterinary School on Saturday 27 October.
+- Calling all budding vets and vet nurses-hold the date!
+19 July 2019 Aspiring vets and vet nurses will have the opportunity to explore and experience life as a student and find out what it’s like to work in the veterinary industry at the Bristol Veterinary School on Saturday 2nd November 2019.

 - Vet nurse teacher named as ‘inspiring leader’ by Royal College of Veterinary Surgeons 12 July 2019 A teaching fellow at the University of Bristol Vet School has been named as one of 12 inspiring veterinary leaders by the Royal College of Veterinary Surgeons (RCVS) – the UK’s regulatory body for veterinary surgeons.

 - Congratulations to Dr Sheena Warman 11 July 2019 We are delighted to announce that Dr Sheena Warman has been promoted to Professor with effect from 1 August 2019.

 - Vet School scores 99% for overall student satisfaction 4 July 2019 In the latest National Student Survey (NSS) Bristol Vet School BVSc programme scored 99% for overall student satisfaction

 - Farmer-led research tackling antimicrobial resistance wins Antibiotic Guardian Awards 4 July 2019 A project to tackle antimicrobial resistance (AMR) on English dairy farms has won a prestigious award at this year’s Antibiotic Guardian Awards held in Birmingham last week [Thursday 27 June].
 The Bristol Veterinary School PhD project, Farmer Action Groups, was a winner in the Research category.